 Karl Marx and Frederick Engels wrote The Communist Manifesto as “a complete theoretical and practical party program” for the initially German-based, and then international, Communist League.
 It was written and published during the heat of revolutionary uprisings in Europe in 1948, and continues to inspire revolutionary struggle across the globe today.
 We hope this guide, which focuses on key arguments and concepts, will help newcomers and veterans alike take all they can from this crucial theoretical document.
-For more background and context to the text, see “The Communist Manifesto: A working-class guide to changing the world.”
+For more background and context to the text, see “The Communist Manifesto: A working-class guide to changing the world,” or listen to it below!

 Preface Frederick Engels 1888